jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

  - a code cell, containing a code block
  - a stale output cell, containing output from a prior execution for which no log is available

-Code cells are for code that has never been executed.
+Code cells contain code that has not yet been executed.
 Executed code blocks can be retrieved through the execution record from layer 2.

 ### File format